Master of Arts in Diakonia

 Program Goals

-• Equipping students to understand diakonia as the core mission of the Church.
+• Solid understanding on diakonia as the core mission of the Church;

 Admission Requirements